 If a musical should be anything, it should be toe-tapping, dance-able, hum-able, sing-able with great songs and music.
 Am I right, or am I right?
 Cue the music!

-- Star rating: Three and a half stars
+- Star rating: Three

 - Director: Damien Chazelle